FanPoints/server-js/docs/errorHandling.md

 # Error Handling
 {: .no_toc }

-Every operation on the `FanPointsClient` returns a promise with the result of the operation.

 1. TOC
 {:toc}

 ## Missing Configuration

-If the client is not properly configured, the promise is rejected with an `Error` error.
+If the client is not properly configured, the promise is rejected with an `Error` error containing the details on why the configuration is faulty.

 ## Request Errors

+Every operation on the `FanPointsClient` returns a promise with the result of the operation.

 If an operation fails, the promise is rejected with an `RequestError` error.
 The `RequestError` object contains an attribute `errors` that is an array of the specific error codes that occurred during the operation: